 Gun Violence Prevention & Justice Reform Guidelines

 The mission of the Gun Violence Prevention & Justice Reform Program is building safe and just communities in the Great Lakes region.
-Our grant making approach encompasses three focus areas: (1) reducing gun violence in the Great Lakes region; (2) reforming the justice system in the areas of policing, and alternatives to arrest and incarceration; and 3) advancing violence intervention policy and practice as a gun violence prevention strategy, and an alternative to arrest and incarceration.
+Our grant making approach encompasses three focus areas: (1) reducing gun violence in the Great Lakes region; (2) reducing the harms and racial disparities in the criminal justice system’s response to gun violence; and 3) advancing violence intervention policy and practice as a gun violence prevention strategy, and an alternative to arrest and incarceration.

 Reducing Gun Violence in the Great Lakes Region

 Gun violence remains one of the central health and safety challenges of our time, with more than 110,000 Americans injured or killed by guns every year.
 Gun violence in all its forms—community violence, domestic violence, mass shootings, suicide, and accidental gun deaths and injuries— undermines the ability of the next generation to thrive.
 The evidence is clear that reducing gun violence requires reducing the easy availability of guns.
 To reduce deaths and injuries from gun violence, the Foundation supports projects to: (a) strengthen gun violence prevention policies in the Great Lakes region; (b) conduct research and improve data collection to inform policy development, implementation, and advocacy; (c) educate young people about the risks of guns; (d) use the courts to advance and defend gun violence prevention policies; and (e) engage funders in supporting gun violence prevention.